Skip to content

 No. We are not a funeral home or mortuary.
 In the state of Wisconsin, it is illegal for funeral homes and cemeteries to be owned by the same group.
 Therefore, we are not able to offer funeral services that a funeral home/mortuary can, and vice versa.
 You may contract with a funeral home to provide services such as transportation of the body or refrigerated storage before the burial, but please remember embalming is strictly prohibited.

 Traditional headstones are prohibited in our preserve.
-You may order a small, flat headstone that lists the name and birth/death date of the deceased through our website.
+You may order a small, flat headstone through us that lists the name and birth/death date of the deceased.
 We also offer the option to choose from our list of native plants, trees, and flowers and we will provide your selection to plant during burial.

 The simpler the better.
 We ask that you opt for natural fabrics like cotton or linen.
 Please avoid plastics and large amounts of metal.
 The goal is to "leave no trace" and avoid unnatural materials.